Procris

-In Greek mythology, Procris /ˈproʊkrᵻs/ (Πρόκρις, gen.: Πρόκριδος) was an Athenian princess as the third daughter of Erechtheus, king of Athens and his wife, Praxithea, daughter of Phrasimus and Diogeneia.
-Homer mentions her in the Odyssey as one of the many dead spirits Odysseus saw in the Underworld, and Sophocles wrote a tragedy called Procris which has been lost, as has a version contained in the Greek Cycle, but at least six different accounts of her story still exist.
+In Greek mythology, Procris /ˈproʊkrᵻs/ (Πρόκρις, gen.: Πρόκριδος) was an Athenian princess, the third daughter of Erechtheus, king of Athens and his wife, Praxithea.
+Homer mentions her in the Odyssey as one of the many dead spirits Odysseus saw in the Underworld.
+Sophocles wrote a tragedy called Procris that has been lost, as has a version contained in the Greek Cycle, but at least six different accounts of her story still exist.

 Family

 Procris's sisters were Creusa, Oreithyia, Chthonia, Protogeneia, Pandora and Merope while her brothers were Cecrops, Pandorus, Metion, and possibly Orneus, Thespius, Eupalamus and Sicyon.
 She married Cephalus, the son of King Deioneus of Phocis.

 Mythology

 Pherecydes

 The earliest version of Procris' story comes from Pherecydes of Athens.
-Cephalus remains away from home for eight years because he wanted to test Procris.
-When he returns, he succeeds in seducing her while disguised.
-Although they are reconciled, Procris suspects that her husband has a lover because he is often away hunting.
-A servant tells her that Cephalus called to Nephele (cloud) to come to him.
+Cephalus remains away from home for eight years because he wants to test Procris' fidelity.
+When he returns, he seduces her while disguised.
+Although they reconcile eventually, Procris suspects that her husband has a lover because he is often away hunting.
+A servant tells her that Cephalus called to Nephele (a cloud) to come to him.
 Procris follows him the next time he goes hunting and leaps out of the thicket when she hears him call out to Nephele again.
-He is startled and shoots her with an arrow, thinking that she is a wild animal, and kills her.
+He is startled and thinking that she is a wild animal, shoots her with an arrow and kills her.